 Whether you've decided to go vegetarian, vegan, or just cut down on your meat intake, it's great to have a few simple recipes up your sleeve.
 Losing the meat doesn't mean compromising on flavour – and you might even shave a penny or two off that grocery bill.

-In honour of National Vegetarian Week, we've rounded up our favourite vegetarian recipes, from classics like katsu curry to seasonal pasta dishes, and even burgers.
+We've rounded up our favourite vegetarian recipes, from classics like katsu curry to seasonal pasta dishes, and even burgers.
 Bon appetit!

 jackfruit gyros with greek salad